everycure-org/awesome-ai-drug-repurposing/README.md

 # awesome-ai-repurposing
 Collection of awesome drug repurposing publication leveraging ML and AI

+> Drug repurposing is the process of identifying new therapeutic uses for existing drugs (or drug candidates) that were originally developed for a different condition.

 ## Table of Contents
 1. Knowledge Graph based Methods